The Advice Service is here for you today call us on 02392843478

 You should have received official communication from the University outlining the decision you are unhappy with.
 You have 10 working days from receiving this to submit your appeal.

-Once you have identified the grounds of your appeal, you will need to send a statement outlining your circumstances to the staff listed in the official communication.
 If they find your appeal to be valid, steps should be taken to correct any errors.
 If the appeal is not found to be valid, you will be advised of this in writing, and you will have a further 10 days to submit a Stage 2 appeal.

 Stage 2 - Formal Appeal: